Kiel International Seapower Symposium

 How to Defend Europe at the Northern Flank

-KISS26 is held in the context of tremendous and palpable global and political changes.
-With a US administration aggressively seeking influence over Greenland and turning more and more away from NATO, the alliance coherence is in doubt.
-Further the Iran-war has the potential to create a serious global energy crisis that would play into the hands of Russia.
-Europe has to make up its mind how to prevail under such circumstances and to ask itself, whether it has the right assumptions, capabilities and strategies to respond.
+KISS26 is held against the backdrop of grave global and political turmoil.
+With a US administration aggressively seeking influence over Greenland while questioning its role in NATO, alliance coherence is in doubt.
+Further, the Iran War has the potential to create a global energy crisis that would play into the hands of Russia.
+Europe has to find a way to prevail under such circumstances and ask whether it has the right assumptions, capabilities and strategies to respond.

-KISS26 will to address and discuss some of these pressing questions aiming to provide answers and recommendations to set the right course.
-It will bring together leaders from academia, the military, NGOs, the defense industry and policy-makers to Kiel to share knowledge for mutual empowerment.
+KISS26 will discuss some of these pressing questions and aims to provide recommendations to help set Europe on the right course.
+It will bring together leaders from academia, the military, NGOs, the defense industry and policy-making to share knowledge for mutual empowerment.

 High Level Panel: Island, Germany, Danmark, United Kingdom and Canada